Coca: History

 Coca chewing may originally have been limited to the eastern Andes before its introduction to the Inca.
 As the plant was viewed as having a divine origin, its cultivation became subject to a state monopoly and its use restricted to nobles and a few favored classes (court orators, couriers, favored public workers, and the army) by the rule of the Topa Inca (1471–1493).
 As the Incan empire declined, the leaf became more widely available.
 After some deliberation, Philip II of Spain issued a decree recognizing the drug as essential to the well-being of the Andean Indians but urging missionaries to end its religious use.
 The Spanish are believed to have effectively encouraged use of coca by an increasing majority of the population to increase their labor output and tolerance for starvation, but it is not clear that this was planned deliberately.

 Andean people first started chewing coca leaf (Ertyhroxylum) and its popularity has been spread throughout the Northern and Central Andes, making its way down to Southern Central America, including areas like Bolivia, Chile, and Argentina.
 The coca leaf itself includes the active cocaine alkaloid which may be released through chewing or consumed in a powder-like form.
 This powder is usually extracted and made from burnt plant ashes, limestone or granite, and seashells.
 Andean people living in Central America have used a method to withdraw the lime from the coca plant using containers with sticks and have been able to indicate whether the coca leaves were either chewed historically even though many coca leaves haven't been discovered by archaeologists.
 There have been numerous effects that have been noted from the coca leaf as they are milder and more concentrated compared to pure cocaine.
-When Andean people began to first use the coca leaf, they noticed that it could produce a “high” and can be very addictive compared to tobacco if consumed in large quantities.
-Many Andean and Inca civilizations used to chew the coca leaf instead of consuming it as it provided a better “high” experience.
+When Andean people began to first use the coca leaf, they noticed that it could produce a "high" and can be very addictive compared to tobacco if consumed in large quantities.
+Many Andean and Inca civilizations used to chew the coca leaf instead of consuming it as it provided a better "high" experience.
 Because of its strong addiction and high, the Incas only allowed this substance within honorary celebrations and rituals.
 Workers dealing with rigorous tasks such as long-distance travels, and more were allowed to take the substance as it eased their hardships along the way.
 There is little history before Andean people and the Incas to indicate if coca was restricted before these times and what instances it was initially used in.
 Sometimes coca leaves from the plant were used as offerings in rituals.
-During the nature of politics and religion in the Inca Empire, wealthy inhabitants handed out coca leaves during ritual ceremonies.
+Due to the nature of politics and religion in the Inca Empire, wealthy inhabitants handed out coca leaves during ritual ceremonies.